Mammoth Cave National Park Camping in a Campervan

 There are many other tours so be sure and read up to what fits you and your family!

+When we were looking for a great Mammoth Cave camping location, we knew we needed somewhere that was perfect for our campervan.
 We stayed right on property at “Mammoth Cave National Parks” campground.
-The part we stayed in had no hook ups but bathrooms and showers for quarters.
-There was also a place to buy a few basic items, firewood and a washer/dryer for a charge.
+The part we stayed in had no hook ups, but there were bathrooms and showers for quarters.
+There was also a place to buy a few basic items, as well as firewood.
+Finally, they offered a washer and dryer with a small charge to help clean up if needed.

 The campground was so beautiful with it’s towering trees and calm atmosphere.
-In the summer it can get pretty warm and humid in Kentucky so keep that in mind!
+While we loved our Mammoth Cave camping, keep in mind that the summer it can get pretty warm and humid in Kentucky!

 Inside the park, there is a restaurant with cafeteria-style food and ice cream which is perfect in the summer after a hot hike.
 They also have gift shops so your little ones can bring home a souvenir, or you can too 😉